JAlcocerT/JAlcocerT/content/blog/iot-streamr.md

 docker run -d --restart always -p 32200:32200 -v ~/.streamrDocker:/home/streamr/.streamr --name streamr streamr/node
 ```

 Yes, the Streamr Network provides official Docker container images for running Streamr nodes.
-You can find these images on Docker Hub under the "streamr" profile, such as the `streamr/node` and `streamr/broker-node` images which are regularly updated.[1][2][3]
+You can find these images on Docker Hub under the "streamr" profile, such as the `streamr/node` and `streamr/broker-node` images which are regularly updated.

 Using the Docker image simplifies setup by allowing you to pull and run the node container quickly on any system with Docker installed.